stopherjones/christopher-jones-photography/README.md

 1. **Performance**: 'Gallery' pages load small (max 600px) versions of each image in the gallery.
 No junk.
 No ads, no tracking, no analytics, no cookies.
 Mmm...cookies...drool... (no JS - in the backlog)

-2. **High resolution available**: Clicking on each gallery image loads a high resolution, full screen modal image.
-(Proof of concept DONE.
+2. **High resolution available**: Clicking on each gallery image loads a high resolution, full screen modal image. (one page done as proof of concept - https://stopherjones.github.io/christopher-jones-photography/Arts_and_theatre.html.
 Adding remaining modal images to website still in the backlog)

 3. **Rows, not columns**: I prefer the row-based galleries that you see in Google Photos and Flickr, rather than the vertical card columns in Pinterest or the square grid favoured by Instagram.
 My aim was to achieve broadly equal height rows, where the images resize to fit the avilable space.